-If you are seeing cracks in your grout or white chalk lines through the grout lines on your balcony, these white marks are also known as efflorescence.
+If you are seeing cracks in your grout or white chalk lines through the grout lines on your balcony, these white marks are also known as ‘efflorescence’.
 It’s fair to assume that water penetration is getting through your grout and pooling under your tiles.

-The polyurethane seals also known as silicon seals around the balcony perimeter are also a common area for water to penetrate through if they are split and worn away.
+The polyurethane seals, also known as silicon seals, around the balcony perimeter are also a common area for water to penetrate through if they are split and worn away.
 Both grout and silicon/polyurethane seals are a maintenance requirement and they should both be inspected annually as they tend to be the main reasons your balcony breaks down from being water tight.

-To remove silicon/ Polyurethane seals you should be wearing safety gloves and glasses.
+To remove silicon/polyurethane seals you should be wearing safety gloves and glasses.

 Carefully remove the seals using a Stanley Blade with a sturdy handle.
 Be sure NOT to extend the blade out from the main housing more than 20mm to avoid the blade snapping off.
-Throughly clean back the area and ensure No Loose threads of seals remain.
+Throughly clean back the area and ensure no loose threads of seals remain.

-Following the instructions on the bag of the grout you choose be sure to clean off any grout excess or residue thoroughly as this becomes extremely difficult once dry.
+After grinding out your balcony use a vacuum to suck up all dust particles.
+Following the instructions on the bag of the grout, you should be sure to clean off any grout excess or residue thoroughly as this becomes extremely difficult once dry.